?milie Pinard

 Biography

 Emilie Pinard is an Associate Professor at the McEwen School of Architecture where she teaches Design Studio and?Cultural Sustainability courses.
-She?holds a Master of Architecture Degree and a Doctorate in Architecture and Anthropology from Universit¨¦ Laval.
+She?holds a Master of Architecture Degree and a Doctorate in Architecture and Anthropology from Universit谷 Laval.
 She completed a Postdoctoral Fellowship at the School of Architecture and Planning at the University of the Witwatersrand, in Johannesburg.
-Emilie¡¯s work and teaching experience focus on people-environment relationships, housing, informality and collaborative architecture.
-She is?conducting research?on the role of vernacular and ¡°popular¡± building know-how and practices in contemporary architecture.
-With the Habitats + Cultures Group from Universit¨¦ Laval, Emilie worked on different design and research initiatives conducted in collaboration with members of the Innu communities of Nitassinan and Inuit of Nunavik.
+Emilie*s work and teaching experience focus on people-environment relationships, housing, and participatory design.?She is conducting research on architectural and urban design strategies supporting children's wellbeing in the context of mid-sized cities.
+With the Habitats + Cultures Group from Universit谷 Laval, Emilie worked on different design and research initiatives conducted in collaboration with members of the Innu communities of Nitassinan and Inuit of Nunavik.
 She is?a co-researcher in the?Living in Northern Quebec: Mobilizing, Understanding, Imagining an Interdisciplinary Research Partnership (), which has as its research subject the culturally appropriate and sustainable planning of Innu and Inuit habitats.?

 Education

-Ph.D.?Architecture and Anthropology, Universit¨¦ Laval
+Ph.D.?Architecture and Anthropology, Universit谷 Laval

 M.Sc.?Architecture